 - Up to $2,000 in fines, and/or

-If you're convicted of a gross misdemeanor in Las Vegas, you have to wait seven (7) years before you're allowed to petition the court to seal your criminal record.
-That's why it's important to retain counsel as soon as you're arrested to try to get your case dismissed or at least lowered to a simple misdemeanor, which only has a two (2) year waiting time.
+If you are convicted of a gross misdemeanor in Las Vegas, you have to wait five (5) years before you are allowed to petition the court to seal your criminal record.
+That is why it is important to retain counsel as soon as you are arrested to try to get your case dismissed or at least lowered to a simple misdemeanor, which only has a two (2) year waiting time.
+Read more about sealing records in Nevada.

 Everyone is constitutionally guaranteed the right to a trial by jury for charges that may result in more than six months incarceration.
 So because the maximum possible sentence for a gross misdemeanor conviction in Nevada is one year, anyone who wishes to take their gross misdemeanor case to trial may elect to have either a jury trial or a bench trial (where the judge and not a pool of citizens decides the verdict).